 - Are there special side effects that can occur with cortisone joint injections?

 - How are cortisone injections of soft tissues given?

 - How are cortisone injections of a joint given?

 - "I've always heard that cortisone injections are painful?
 Are they?"

 What are the advantages of cortisone injections?

-When a joint is swollen, sometimes joint fluid is removed before cortisone is injected.
+When a joint is swollen, joint fluid may be removed before cortisone is injected.
 If fluid is removed, it can be analyzed with laboratory testing to determine what caused the joint to swell.
 This is a big advantage as it is a powerful and accurate diagnostic test.

 A distinct benefit of a corticosteroid injection is that the relief of localized inflammation in a particular body area is more rapid and powerful than with traditional anti-inflammatory medications given by mouth, such as aspirin.
 A single injection also can avoid certain side effects that can accompany many oral anti-inflammatory medications, notably irritation of the stomach.
 Cortisone injections can be administered easily in the doctor's office.
 Other advantages include the rapid onset of the medication's action, dependability, and minimal side effects.

 Learn more about: aspirin

 What are the disadvantages and side effects of cortisone injections?